Updated Jan. 6, 2019

 “There’s no greater return on investment,” Newsom said during the campaign.

-As lieutenant governor, he has been a member of the UC and CSU governing boards, repeatedly voting against tuition and fee hikes—drawing praise from students and concern from some administrators.
+As lieutenant governor, Newsom served on the UC and CSU governing boards, repeatedly voting against tuition and fee hikes—drawing praise from students and concern from some administrators.

 “He was supportive of higher education in general but he certainly didn’t always do things that (UC President Janet Napolitano) thought should be done,” said Henry Brady, dean of UC Berkeley’s Goldman School of Public Policy.

 Newsom told CALmatters the state needed to boost spending on Cal Grants to help cover students’ living expenses, though he didn’t say how much.
 He’s also championed an unusual approach to the student debt crisis: creating a state bank to offer low-interest loans.